Building Utopia

 It is better to take the holistic approach.
 It is better to desire an ideal society rather than merely an incrementally better society.
 With holistic approach, and aiming for an ideal society, we will achieve a global optima.

-Utopia, an ideal society, is achievable when a majority of its citizens can agree on a single technologically feasible vision of what "ideal" means for their society.
+Utopia, an ideal society, is achievable when a majority of its citizens can agree on a single technologically feasible vision of what ideal means for their society.

 This book, Building Utopia, is the first book in a series of books that portrays one such vision of an ideal society, a Utopia.